Cloudflare (NYSE:NET) Updates Q2 2021 Earnings Guidance

-Cloudflare (NYSE:NET) last posted its quarterly earnings data on Wednesday, February 10th.
-The company reported ($0.02) EPS for the quarter, topping analysts’ consensus estimates of ($0.03) by $0.01.
-The firm had revenue of $125.93 million during the quarter, compared to analysts’ expectations of $118.22 million.
-Cloudflare had a negative return on equity of 12.16% and a negative net margin of 29.17%.
-Research analysts anticipate that Cloudflare will post -0.31 EPS for the current year.

-In related news, General Counsel Douglas James Kramer sold 10,000 shares of the business’s stock in a transaction that occurred on Tuesday, February 16th.
+In other news, Director Stanley J. Meresman sold 24,000 shares of the stock in a transaction dated Tuesday, February 16th.
+The shares were sold at an average price of $82.91, for a total transaction of $1,989,840.00.
+Following the transaction, the director now owns 30,622 shares of the company’s stock, valued at $2,538,870.02.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, General Counsel Douglas James Kramer sold 10,000 shares of the stock in a transaction dated Tuesday, February 16th.
 The stock was sold at an average price of $83.02, for a total transaction of $830,200.00.
-Following the transaction, the general counsel now directly owns 42,912 shares of the company’s stock, valued at approximately $3,562,554.24.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CFO Thomas J. Seifert sold 20,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 16th.
-The stock was sold at an average price of $75.21, for a total value of $1,504,200.00.
-Following the transaction, the chief financial officer now directly owns 70,156 shares in the company, valued at $5,276,432.76.
+Following the transaction, the general counsel now directly owns 42,912 shares in the company, valued at approximately $3,562,554.24.
 The disclosure for this sale can be found here.
-Insiders sold a total of 942,686 shares of company stock worth $72,261,961 over the last ninety days.
+Insiders have sold 994,686 shares of company stock worth $75,832,641 in the last ninety days.
 Corporate insiders own 35.89% of the company’s stock.

 About Cloudflare